accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/rgaa/glossaire/zone-d-une-image-reactive.md

 ---
-title: Area (of a responsive image)
+title: Image map area
 ---

-Clickable area or non-clickable area of a client-side responsive image or clickable area of a server-side responsive image.
+The clickable or non-clickable area of a client-side image map, or the clickable area of a server-side image map.